Open Wed–Sun, 9 am–4 pm • Free Thur nights, 4 pm–8 pm • Get museum tickets

 • Built in 1929, our 100 N. Hamilton St. building was originally a Montgomery Ward department store.

-• While founded in 1980, our current location opened in August, 2010.
+• While the museum was founded in 1980, our current location opened in August, 2010.
 It was brought to life with the work of J.H.
 Findorff & Son Inc., Madison, WI, and The Kubala Washatko Architects Inc., Cedarburg, WI.

 Madison Children's Museum